getodk/docs/odkx-src/injected-interfaces-methods.rst

 If the 'refJsDate' and 00:00:00.0000 for the time portion, if a timeInterval is positive, this produces a Date() with the time-of-day of the time interval.
-I.e., this works correctly for the 'time' data type.
+For example, this works correctly for the 'time' data type.

 The padded
 precision of the hour allows representation of the full 9999 year AD calendar range